dtinth/dtinth.tools-android/README.md

 - **End-to-end encryption:** Notification data is [sealed](https://libsodium.gitbook.io/doc/public-key_cryptography/sealed_boxes).
 The private key corresponding to the configured public key is required to decrypt the data.

 - **Resilient:** [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) is used to schedule reliable, asynchronous tasks.
-Notifications are stored locally, in encrypted form, so that it survives app exit and device restarts.
+Notifications are stored locally, in encrypted form, so that it survives app exit, network disconnection, and device restarts.
 They will be dispatched to the server when [the device is connected to the internet](https://developer.android.com/reference/androidx/work/NetworkType#CONNECTED).
 In case of server errors (5xx response), it will be retried with a backoff strategy.
 This is all handled by WorkManager.

 ### Integration guide